syracuse-singers/xmas/README.md

 This is the listing of songs we'll be choosing from in 2017.

-See the [GitHub repository](https://github.com/syracuse-singers/xmas) for the complete list of song files, including the abc masters or [download all the song files in one largish zip file](https://github.com/syracuse-singers/xmas/archive/master.zip).

 - [Arise And Hail The Joyful Day](pdf/arise_hail_joyful_day.pdf)
 - [The Boar's Head](pdf/boars_head.pdf)
 - [The Boys Carol](pdf/boys_carol.pdf)